NVIDIA/warp/README.md

     * CUDA 11.0 upwards

 To build CUDA kernels either `CUDA_HOME` or `CUDA_PATH` should be set as environment variables pointing to the CUDA installation directory.

+To run built-in tests you should install the USD Core library to your Python environment using `pip install usd-core`.

 ## Source